gammar0930/commune-datascrapping/README.md

 7. **Interactive Visualization:**
    - Provide an interactive visualization to the user, showing the mapped locations of their content and its uniqueness score.
 This could be a user-friendly interface or dashboard displaying the results.

+#To run comscrape
+- Go to website/comai
+and then run this project

+This is a Next.js project created to demonstrate how to run a Next.js application.

+Getting Started
+To get started with this project, follow the steps below:

+Install the dependencies:
+cd comai
+npm install
+Run the development server:
+npm run dev
+Open http://localhost:3000 in your browser to see the application running.